samirbanjanovic/That-Distributed-Integration-Engine/README.md

 1. **Package Creation**: Create a ZIP file with your component assembly and manifest
 2. **Upload**: Use the Node Manager API to upload the package to the cluster
-3. **Distribution**: The Node Manager automatically distributes the package to target nodes
+3. **Distribution**: The Node Manager distributes the package to target nodes
 4. **Instantiation**: Create component instances with specific configurations
 5. **Monitoring**: Monitor component health and performance through the Node API